12944qwerty/PG-Worksop/README.md

 # PG-Worksop

+## How to build
+To build this project download and install [maven](https://maven.apache.org/) then run the command `mvn package` inside the repository folder

 This is a Minecraft 1.8 plugin who recreate the minigame Workshop from Hypixel Party game\
 Meant to be played alone as it was made for practice purpose